It was the most revolutionary social movement, since the chip hit the fan, in the wake of a chip company’s noisy but environmentally friendly bag.

 But, in the name of disclosure, this year I was nominated, along with approximately 200 other hockeyettes.
-In the name of full disclosure, I asked my husband to nominate me.
+In the name of full disclosure, I asked my boyfriend to nominate me.

 (Hey, we all buy lottery tickets knowing, most likely, we will not win.)

 Besides, basing a “hottie” competition on pictures the size of a thumbnail is like basing a supermodel true beauty contest on a bunch of photoshopped magazines.
 It can’t really be done.

 Twitter, on a whole, is largely fueled by popularity [as you can read about here], which is essentially what motherpucker’s hottie thing was – a popularity contest.